 10 Tips for the best headshot photos

 I’ve compiled a list of tips for getting the best results from your session.
-If you like more comprehensive instructions, please download my style guide at the bottom of the front page of my website.
+If you like more comprehensive instructions about what to wear, please download my style guide at the bottom of the front page of my website.

 1. Let me know about any requirements you have for the headshots (before you arrive at the studio!)
 Is your company asking for a specific look with the lighting or a particular crop?
 Background color?
 Send me inspiration images that help determine the style want.
 I need this information before your session, so that I can set up before you arrive.

 2. Invest in professional hair and makeup.
 I work with several different professional hair and make up artists, and they are worth every penny.
-When my clients invest in professional hair and make up (including the men!)
-I see a big improvement in how much more confident they feel in the photos, and how happy my clients are with the final product.
+When my clients invest in professional hair and makeup I see a big improvement in how much more confident they feel in the photos, and how happy my clients are with the final product.

 4. Wear solid colors.
 Stripes and patterns can be distracting in photos.
 The emphasis needs to be on your face and eyes.
 I recommend that you skip jewelry, or pick understated pieces for the same reason.
-You can bring multiple outfits to the studio, and I’ll help you pick.
+For longer sessions, you can bring a couple of outfits to the studio, and I’ll help you pick.
+For 15 min sessions, please arrive in the outfit you would like to be photographed in.
+You can change jackets or other accessories for a second look.

 5. Wear clothes that fit you.
 Be sure that your tops are fitted, and no "flowy" blouses.
 If you have lost weight or gained weight since you last wore your suit, get fitted for a new shirt and jacket.